touunix/integrated_circuit_management/README.md

 ### Boss user

-Mentioned user has assigned role `Shop Manager`, so that user can perform actions like:
+The mentioned user has been assigned the role of `Shop Manager` so that the user can perform actions like:

 - create order -> `POST /api/orders`
 - delete order -> `DELETE /api/orders/:id`